lit/lit.dev/packages/lit-dev-content/site/docs/tools/production.md

 *   Bundling Javascript modules to reduce network requests (for example, using [Rollup](https://rollupjs.org/) or [webpack](https://webpack.js.org/)).
 *   Minifying Javascript code for smaller payload sizes ([Terser](https://www.npmjs.com/package/terser) works well for Lit, because it supports modern JavaScript).
-*   [Serving modern code to modern browsers](https://web.dev/serve-modern-code-to-modern-browsers/) as it is generally smaller and faster, and falling back to transpiled code on older browsers.
+*   [Serving modern code to modern browsers](https://web.dev/serve-modern-code-to-modern-browsers/) as it is generally smaller and faster, and falling back to compiled code on older browsers.
 *   [Hashing static assets including bundled JavaScript](https://web.dev/love-your-cache/#fingerprinted-urls) for easier cache invalidation.
 *   [Enabling serve-time compression](https://web.dev/reduce-network-payloads-using-text-compression/#data-compression) (such as gzip or brotli) for fewer bytes over the wire.